I.D. Guide

 Process

-To legally change your name in Ontario, fill out the Application to Change an Adult's Name (11155e).
+To legally change your name in Ontario, you must complete the Ontario application to change an adult's name.
+The fee is $137.00.

 Requirements